clokep/relapse/docs/admin_api/register_api.md

 # Shared-Secret Registration

 **Note:** This API is disabled when MSC3861 is enabled.
-[See #15582](https://github.com/matrix-org/synapse/pull/15582)
+[See #15582](https://github.com/clokep/relapse/pull/15582)

 This API allows for the creation of users in an administrative and non-interactive way.
-This is generally used for bootstrapping a Synapse instance with administrator accounts.
+This is generally used for bootstrapping a Relapse instance with administrator accounts.

 To authenticate yourself to the server, you will need both the shared secret